top of page

 • If the role is on the Green List and you want the candidate to meet the list requirements you will not need to advertise the job.

-• For a role paying less than twice the median that is not Green List, you will need to demonstrate for each particular role that you have been advertising on an acceptable platform and with acceptable content for at least two weeks in the last three months and have been unable to find a suitable Kiwi.
+• For a role paying less than twice the median that is not Green List, you will need to demonstrate for each particular role that you have been advertising on an acceptable platform and with acceptable content and have been unable to find a suitable Kiwis for the job in question.
+As from 8 April 2024, important changes have been introduced to the Labour Market Test to make it more rigorous.
+The key changes are:

 Receive our Employer newsletters